Brisbane State High School: The Link Bridge

+The Old Link Bridge still exists to this very day and is used as an overpass for the general public.

+The Current link bridge was built in 2009 and was extended in 2015 when I Block was opened.

 Fursden Road playing fields

 Brisbane State High maintains additional sporting facilities, with theirs located at Carina, about 7 km from the Brisbane CBD.
 5 playing fields as well as change rooms and a canteen comprise the campus.
 Cricket, rugby and football are large users of the facilities, with games taking place on weekends and on various afternoons.
 A master plan has been put forward for a large development of Fursden Road which would include a new grandstand.
 It is believed that work on the development will commence in the next few years.

 West End rowing sheds

 The school maintains rowing sheds on the West End Reach of the Brisbane River, within close proximity of the rowing sheds of other GPS and BSRA (Brisbane SchoolGirls Rowing Association) member schools.
 Rowing boats, dingies and other necessary equipment are stored at the sheds and it is on that and other reaches of the river that training for the annual Head of the River rowing competition takes place.